 Meet Our Experts

 National Geographic Emerging Explorer, geographer, and environmental educator M Jackson can often be found exploring some of the world’s most remote Arctic environments.
 M’s research is focused on glacial environments and climate change, and she recently spent a year in Iceland studying how climate change is affecting communities near the fishing village of Höfn.
 In 2015, she published her first book, While Glaciers Slept: Being Human in a Time of Climate Change, which blends her own personal history with climate science.
 M’s research has taken her around the globe—from Alaska to Turkey—and she has spent over 10 years as a glacier guide and naturalist.
-M will join the July 14 departure on the Iceland high school expedition.
+M will join the June 25 and July 2 departures of the Iceland high school expedition.